-Agriculture Energy Investment Plan
+What is the Agriculture Energy Investment Plan Extension?

-The plan supports agricultural businesses to reduce energy costs, improve energy efficiency and explore alternative energy options, helping to sustain Victoria’s adaptable and internationally competitive agriculture sector.
+The Agriculture Energy Investment Plan Extension is an initiative to support farm businesses to reduce energy costs, improve energy efficiency and explore alternative energy options.
+Potential benefits include productivity improvements, energy and water efficiency gains, emission reduction and waste reduction, helping to sustain Victoria’s adaptable and internationally competitive agriculture sector.

-- Grants – to support farmers invest in energy efficient or own-generation technology within existing energy policy
+- Grants – to support farmers to invest in energy efficient or own-generation technology within existing energy policy

 - Demonstrations – showing energy efficient or own-generation technology on-farm

 - Skills and education – linking farmers and businesses to information and education resources

 - Research – facilitating partnerships to commercialise research for the farming sector

 Applications for grants and assessments under the first round of AEIP opened in late-2018 and closed in mid-2020.
 Additional funding has been provided in the 2020-21 Victorian Budget to extend the Agriculture Energy Investment Plan.

 The Agriculture Energy Investment Plan has two types of support to help farm businesses: energy assessments and grants (including a Fast Track Rebate).

 On-farm energy assessments provide eligible farms and agricultural businesses with independent expert advice on how to reduce energy use, improve energy efficiency and manage energy costs.